sandraliu88/field-workshops-terraform/docs/slides/aws/terraform-cloud/index.md

 ---
 name: Introductions
 # Introductions
-- Your Name: Sandra Liu
+Sandra Liu
-- Job Title: Customer Success Manager
+Customer Success Manager
-- Automation Experience
-- Favorite Text Editor
+Favorite Text Editor?

 ???
 **Let's start with introductions.
 Give us your name, job title, any automation experience, and finally your favorite text editor.
 There are no wrong answers here.
 Except for Notepad.
 Notepad++ is ok though.
 Mine is Visual Studios Code**